defipy-devs/defipy-book/.ipynb_checkpoints/README-checkpoint.md

 ### Setting Your RPC Endpoint

 To run the on-chain examples in this repository, you’ll need a reliable Ethereum JSON-RPC endpoint.
-The easiest option is to create a free Infura account and generate a project endpoint.
+The easiest option is to create a free [Infura](https://www.infura.io/) account and generate a project endpoint.
 Infura provides HTTPS and WebSocket gateways to Ethereum (and other chains), and integrates seamlessly with Web3.py.

-To set one up you can visit [infura](https://www.infura.io/); once you sign in:
+To set one up you can visit [Infura](https://www.infura.io/); once you sign in:

 * Create a new Web3 project
 * Select Ethereum as the network